JadenBalogh/home-together-b/Documentation/Meeting Notes/Group Meeting Minutes.md

 Reviewing each other's work\
 Searching preferences right now forces users to only choose one(eg. only looking for male).
 Think about how to implement multi-preference choices (eg. looking for male and female).\
 Implementing Saturday noon check-in where each person submits what they are doing and the branch they are working on.\
+Adding a note: All team members need to review the environment setup document and ensure they are up to date with the new steps.\
 Setting up the meeting schedule:\
 Scrum Meeting - 1:30 PM on Tuesdays
  - All team members must attend in group-b-voice for a review of the past week, gitstats report and planning for the following week\